shubhwebdev/social-media-app/README.md

-# Getting Started with Create React App
+# Social Media App create with MERN stack

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Please run `npm install` in both client and server directory after cloning the project
 ## Available Scripts

-In the project directory, you can run:
+In the project's client directory, you can run:

 ### `npm start`